LeadWoods0902/DandD_Nightmare_Plague/Timelines/Campaign Timeline.md

 Elaine visits the mayor, the party explore Virmarr, the party leave Virmarr
 ## Day 7
 The party fight the Talus
+## Day 8
+The party continues their journey to Brokvar